Home › Forums › PeerfactSim Forum › Sending and receiving application messages through overlay (in this case Chord)

-This topic contains 6 replies, has 1 voice, and was last updated by Kalman 5 years, 6 months ago.
+- This topic has 6 replies, 1 voice, and was last updated 8 years ago by Kalman.

 I am currently building a monitoring application on top of the overlays used in the simulator.
 This application requires to send messages containing application data from one overlay node to another (specific) node within the overlay.

 Currently I’m using the method route(ChordKey, Message, AbstractChordContact) defined in the class AbstractChordNode to send a message to an overlay node.
 This method wraps the message within a KBRForwardMsg and sends it over the TransLayer to the next hop.

 For receiving this message I built a MessageHandler implementing the interface TransMessageListener.
 This message handler registers itself as a TransMsgListener via the addTransMsgListener(TransMessageListener, short) defined in the interface TransLayer.

 I now find my application message wrapped within a KBRForwardMsg at the messageArrived method within my message handler.
 The problem is, this KBRForwardMsg containing my data only arrives at the first hop addressed by the route-method.
 Further hops (including the adressed receiver of the application message) are not notified by their corresponding message handlers.

 The Javadoc of method route clearly states, that the message is forwared to the root of the given key.
 However, looking at Chord, that seems not to be the case.

 I assume, I have to not use the route-method from AbstractChordNode (as Chord is not able to forward information) but the route-method of KBR.
 However, I am not sure of how to achieve this, since I only have a ChordNode (respectively a host-object, which is a ChordNode in fact) within my application I can refer to.

 Any suggestions of how to send and receive application messages the correct way?